Q & A with San Diego Padres Infielder Cory Spangenberg

 Has your sleep improved?

-“Even if I’m not that tired, I’ll get that reminder [from the sleep coach, which helps differentiate between time in bed and time asleep] and be like ‘oh shoot, I need to go to bed.’
+“Even if I’m not that tired, I’ll get that reminder [from the sleep planner, which helps differentiate between time in bed and time asleep] and be like ‘oh shoot, I need to go to bed.’
 I’ve been getting to bed around 8:30 every day just so that I can get the amount of rest that I need.”

 Lastly, where do you hope to see your career go from here?